Botanical Diaper Rash Cream to Soothe Any Type of Irritation Quickly

 While zinc oxide is effective, a quality cream needs to do more than just block excess moisture.
 It needs to also provide the means for healing by fighting inflammation, encouraging skin cell regeneration, and more.

-It combines the protective barrier of extra-strength zinc oxide with powerful nutrients from Nature to soothe and strengthen sensitive baby skin.
+It combines the protective barrier of extra-strength zinc oxide with powerful nutrients to soothe and strengthen sensitive baby skin.